MSLNZ/msl-io/docs/readers/create.md

     from msl.io import Reader, register

     if TYPE_CHECKING:
-        from typing import IO, Any
+        from typing import Any

+        from msl.io.types import ReadLike

     # Register your Reader so that msl-io knows that your Reader exists